Callerbalogun/Proshop-project/README.md

 # Proshop app

-A full Ecommerce app that user to make purchase using paypal.
+A full Ecommerce app that allows user to make purchase using paypal.

 ## Features